Quick start

 Gradle

-implementation 'com.dylibso.chicory:runtime:DOCS_PLACEHOLDER_VERSION'
+implementation 'com.dylibso.chicory:runtime:latest-release'

-Loading and Instantiating Code
+Loading and Instantiating Wasm Modules

-First your Wasm module must be loaded from disk and then "instantiated".
+First your Wasm module must be loaded from disk and then instantiated.
 Let's download a test module .
 This module contains some code to compute factorial:

 Download from the link or with curl: